thomasyous/genai-personalgpt-devops-devsecops-repo/README.md

-### Project Modified by ASG and Raghu, The Security Expert
+### Project Modified by ASG and Raghu The Security Expert

 This project is inspired by [privateGPT](https://github.com/imartinez/privateGPT) and [ollama](https://github.com/jmorganca/ollama).